apache/incubator-retired-s4/README.md

 Goal is to provide better partition management, fault tolerance and automatic rebalancing during cluster expansion.

 Currently S4 has the limitation that the number of partitions is always dependent on the number of nodes.
 In other words
-   * If the stream is already partitioned upstream and if the processing has to be done in S4 but only 5 nodes are sufficient, the stream needs to be re-partitioned which results in additional hop.
+   * If the stream is already partitioned upstream or in a pub-sub system but number of nodes in s4 cluster is different, then the stream needs to be re-partitioned which results in additional hop.
+In cases where multiple streams that are already partitioned needs to be joined in S4, it requires re-hashing both the streams.
    * When the system needs to scale, adding new nodes mean the number of partitions change.
 This results in lot of data shuffling and possibly losing all the state that is stored.
    * Also the fault tolerance is achieved by having stand alone nodes that remain idle and become active when a node fails.
 This results in inefficient use of hardware resources.